ALBERT vs SLICK: MARSAIL’s New AI Fashion for Real-Time Car Insurance and Garages

 This image visualizes how different layers in each model contribute to the final representation, highlighting the efficiency gains from knowledge distillation that help the student model stay compact yet powerful.

-Figure 8: Summary of final layer features in teacher and student models (Image source: Daily Dose of Data Science).
+Figure 13: Summary of final layer features in teacher and student models (Image source: Daily Dose of Data Science).

-why does this matter for car insurance?
+Why does this matter for car insurance?

 -